Do I need a visa?

 My programme is more than six months long

-If you are coming to the UK for the main purpose of studying a programme which is more than six months in length, you should apply for a Tier 4 visa in your home country before travelling.
+If you are coming to the UK for the main purpose of studying a programme which is more than six months in length, you should apply for a Student route visa in your home country before travelling.

 My programme is less than six months long

-If you are coming to the UK for a programme that is less than six months in length, and you do not wish to work (including work placements as part of your programme) or extend your studies in the UK, you can apply to come to the UK as a short term student.
+If you are coming to the UK for a programme that is less than six months in length, and you do not wish to work (including work placements as part of your programme) or extend your studies in the UK, you can apply to come to the UK as a Standard Visitor.

 My programme is an English language course